This document contains information that will quickly help you learn to use

 Data section), but you can control any user’s access to Tempus by

-to this feature.
-When individuals leave your firm, you should change their
+When individuals leave your firm, you should do this immediately.

 Tempus security takes full advantage of the features provided by Microsoft

 ASP.Net.
 Without giving too much away, we can say that all unauthenticated

 users are denied access to the application, although they are permitted to open

 the home page and some documentation.
 Individual user sessions time